Paper Assignments

 (NOTE: It takes time to read and assimilate all that

-material so don't put it off until the last minute.)
+don't put it off until the last minute.)

 To keep the written report well-focused, draw an overall conclusion about the online material you researched and use it as your thesis.
 Then organize your paper around that thesis/conclusion.
 (See Organizing Your Paper.)
 Using a concise style, include as many specific details and brief examples from your sources as possible.